AdobeDocs/journey-optimizer.nl-NL/help/using/configuration/ip-warmup-execution.md

 * Met het aanvankelijke IP warmup plan, had Fase 2 9 looppas.

-* Er zijn vier uitvoeringen uitgevoerd (ongeacht of deze zijn mislukt, voltooid of geannuleerd - zolang er is geprobeerd een run uit te voeren, is dit een uitgevoerde run).
+* Er zijn vier uitvoeringen uitgevoerd (ongeacht of dit is mislukt, voltooid of geannuleerd)<!--as long as a run has been attempted, it is an executed run-->).

 * Als u een nieuw plan opnieuw uploadt, zal Fase 2 met de eerste 4 uitgevoerde looppas op read-only wijze gaan.